CS816SPE/jenkins-github-smdgp1993/README.md

 - Connect the job to your GitHub Assignment repository using Git SCM Poll for every 5 seconds
 - Whenever you commit to your repository, the Jenkins job should run automatically.

-Name - Sayantan Majumder  Roll_no - MT2018107 Subject - Software Production Engineering
+Name - Sayantan Majumder  Roll_no - MT2018107